Michael Rosd: Career

 Shortly before Stephen V ascended the Hungarian throne in 1270, the younger king generously rewarded his faithful partisans, including the Rosd brothers, Demetrius and Michael, who were granted Füzér Castle and its lordship, altogether eleven villages, including Füzér, Komlós, Nyíri, Kajata and Telki in Abaúj County.
-Beside that, Stephen issued a second donation letter still in that year, in which he donated the villages Lónya, Szalóka (Solovka), Bátyú (Batiovo), Bótrágy (Batrad), Szentmiklós (Chynadiieve) and Szolyva (Svaliava) in Bereg County (present-day all settlements, but Lónya, belongs to Zakarpattia Oblast, Ukraine) to Michael alone.
+Beside that, Stephen issued a second donation letter still in that year, in which he donated the villages Lónya, Szalóka (Solovka), Bátyú (Batiovo), Bótrágy (Batrad), Szentmiklós (Chynadiiovo) and Szolyva (Svaliava) in Bereg County (present-day all settlements, but Lónya, belong to Zakarpattia Oblast, Ukraine) to Michael alone.
 Previously, a certain Simon, the son-in-law of Bánk Bár-Kalán, who participated in the murder of Queen Gertrude, possessed these landholdings.
 Stephen – now as king of whole Hungary – confirmed these land donations in February 1272.
 In the county, Michael already owned Vily and Kölcsény (Kolchyno, Ukraine).
 The brothers also owned portions in Szada in Zemplén County by 1276.
 Michael donated his land there to his servants with the consent of his brother and adult son.
 Demetrius and Michael also received the right of patronage over the Cistercian Klostermarienberg Abbey (Borsmonostor, today part of Mannersdorf an der Rabnitz, Austria) sometime around 1270, after the king confiscated the right from Lawrence Aba, who fled the kingdom after his coronation.
 Michael served as ispán of Nyitra County at least from August 1270 to December 1273 or January 1274.
 During the 1270s civil war, which escalated under the rule of the minor Ladislaus IV, Michael lost and regained his dignity in accordance with the then state of power rivalry.
 The Rosd brothers were supporters of the Csák kindred during the internal conflict.
 Michael was referred to as ispán of Nyitra County in July 1274 and from November 1274 until the first half of 1276, finally in November 1277.
 Sometime in 1274 or 1275, Demetrius and Michael was temporarily deprived from the right of patronage over Borsmonostor in favor of Lawrence Aba.
 However, they regained the right by Ladislaus IV in November 1277, again dismissing Lawrence Aba from this position.
 It is worth noting that historian Pál Engel attributed the aforementioned career – head of Nyitra County and possessors of the patronage of Borsmonostor in the 1270s – to Demetrius II Csák and his hypothetical brother Michael from their clan's Ugod branch.